The Best Smart Coffee Machine In 2022

 Automatic factory pre-set pre-infusion.

-Pre-infusion suggests introducing water to the ground coffee under reduced pressure.
+Pre-infusion indicates introducing water to the ground coffee under reduced pressure.
 With the Bambino plus (with all the Sage espresso machines basically) the pressure slowly increases up to the 9 bars of pressure after the preinfusion phase.

 9 bars of pressure.